SQL Server vs VistaDB

 There are several versions of SQL Server with different installation sizes.
 The smallest distributions are for SQL Server LocalDB and SQL Server Express which still weigh in at between 90 and 280MB.
 Once installed they are significantly larger on disk.
 By comparison, VistaDB typically adds around 100KB to an installation and uses less than 2MB of disk once installed.

 That size just too big for most desktop or small office database applications.
 The focus of VistaDB is not to compete with SQL Server Express for full blown server applications.
-But, we feel VistaDB is an ideal solution when SQL Server Express is being used for an application that can use a serverless environment.
-Deploying SQL Express for a single user application on a desktop really does not make sense.
+Instead, VistaDB is the ideal solution when SQL Server Express is being used for an application that’s scaling down to run on one or a few desktops.